parzival-roethlein/mapya/README.txt

 FEATURES
 - pythonic + mayaic serializer (if you know python and maya, everything should be as expected. priority python > maya)
-- create/attach classes as fast as possible:
--- keep classes as small as possible
-- runs functions as fast as possible:
--- uses python api 2.0.
-BUT if it does not have undo/redo there has to be a maya.cmds version/option (default is always the undoable/redoable version)
-- minimalistic / small (only essential functionality, no opinions/studio specifics implemented)
-- serialize / attach / interact with python classes on maya objects (serializer? or metaprogramming?)
+- attach / interact with python classes on maya objects (=auto serializer?)
 -- either custom user classes (r9Meta) or from the nodetype library (PyNode)
+- pythonic maya node wrapper with extra node type based functionality library
+- as fast as possible
+-- python api 2.0 (if undo/redo works, else there must be a maya.cmds version [only or both]) -- short classes / only basics implemented. no opinions/studio specifics
 - properties/setter for maya attributes BUT python variables etc with the same name as attr have priority: use mynode.attr('name') = 'bla'
 -- attach complex python attributes to maya nodes (dict, attributeMap?, ...)
-- pythonic maya node wrapper with extra node type based functionality library
 - use the default Node class for highspeed, when no special function is needed. getting specified class instances (Transform, ...) is optional
 - fix maya.cmds inconsistencies cmds.set(objects, rm=set_name) cmds.set(objects, add=set_name)